jtr13/D3/docs/BestFittingLine.md

 <h3>Estimate the best fitting line</h3>

 <p>Drag the endpoints of the blue line to estimate the best fitting line through the data points.
-Then click the button to see how you did.</p>
+Then click the button to see how you did.
+Refresh the page to try again.</p>

 </div>